Experience, Focus and Perspective

 MICHAEL L. ATKINSON - Founder

 Michael is a serial Investor, entrepreneur, speaker and restaurant technology multi-hyphenate living in Dallas, Texas.
-With more than four decades of industry experience as an operator, strategist, financier and technologist.
-Michael is a former consumer-sector investment banker who is deeply passionate and committed to solving restaurant business challenges using next generation technology to re-imagine what a restaurant technology Tech-Stack looks like in 2021.
+His investment thesis is supported by decades of industry experience as an operator, strategist, financier and technologist.
+Michael is a former consumer-sector investment banker who is deeply passionate and committed to solving restaurant business problems using next generation technology to build what modern restaurants need now to be successful.
+MORE